 Our firm offers pro bono legal aid services to refugees and asylum seekers.
 This activity, in cooperation with the Refugee Rights Clinic at Tel Aviv University, focuses on providing legal representation in the individual proceedings of refugees and asylum seekers.

 We provide legal assistance to the Back to Society organization, which works to assist released prisoners in the rehabilitation process by helping them find employment and integrating them back into society.

-We provide legal assistance to Budo for Peace, an Israeli educational association that brings together young people from conflict zones in Israel to promote the values of peace, tolerance, and mutual respect through the study of traditional Japanese martial arts.
+We provide legal assistance to Budo for Peace.
+Budo is an Israeli educational association that brings together young people from conflict zones in Israel to promote the values of peace, tolerance, and mutual respect through the study of traditional Japanese martial arts.

 In addition, our firm has previously assisted parents who faced discrimination in registering for educational institutions, and for two years helped operate a call center for this purpose.
-The center was run by Hakol Chinuch.
+Hakol Chinuch ran the call center.